jenkinsci/oic-auth-plugin/docs/CONTRIBUTING.md

 Good documentation is a great help for users and maintainers.
 All of the plugin's documentation is written in [Github Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github).

-Github makes a good job of facilitating the modification of Markdown files: click on the `Edit file` futton on any markdown file and it will guide you through the steps.
+Github makes a good job of facilitating the modification of Markdown files: click on the `Edit file` button on any markdown file and it will guides you through the steps.
-If you want to makes more changes or have a nicier ibterface, you make the changes in a [codespace](https://docs.github.com/en/codespaces): click on the `Open in codespace` to have a visual studio code in the browser.
+If you want to make more changes or have a nice interface, you can make changes through a [codespace](https://docs.github.com/en/codespaces): click on the `Open in codespace` to have a visual studio code in the browser.

-All of the changes should be done in a branch; then create a pull request to proposethe documentation changes.
+All changes should be done in a branch, then create a pull request to propose them into the main branch.

 ### Editing and proofreading

 Documentation is prone to typos and errors.
 Proofreading helps us maintain an unambiguous, good quality documentation that gives confidence in the plugin.
-Some (most) of the contributors are non-native english speaker, feel free to rewrite the documentation to a more idiomatic english.
+Some (most) of the contributors are non-native english speakers, feel free to rewrite the documentation to a more idiomatic english.

 Guidelines: